turri87/android_webview_fullscreen/README.md

-# android_webview_fullscreen
+# Android webview fullscreen

-App which load a YouTube player on a Web-view allowing the fullscreen option
+App which loads a YouTube player on a Web-view allowing the fullscreen option